- Dr. Kerry Magruder, Curator. @ouhoscurator

 - If you have books or collections that you wish to donate, contact the Curator, Kerry Magruder, at 405/325-2741.

-- If you wish to make a monetary donation, make out checks to “University of Oklahoma Foundation” and write “Account #30140″ in the memo field.
+- If you wish to make a monetary donation, donate online or make out checks to “University of Oklahoma Foundation” and write “Account #30140″ in the memo field.
 Mail donations to the mailing address indicated above.